Happy Birthday to Me (1981 film)

-Happy Birthday to Me is a 1981 slasher film directed by J. Lee Thompson and starring Melissa Sue Anderson, Glenn Ford, Lawrence Dane, Sharon Acker, Frances Hyland, Tracey Bregman, and Lisa Langlois.
-Its plot revolves around brutal murders of the high school members of an elite clique.
+Happy Birthday to Me is a 1981 Canadian slasher film directed by J. Lee Thompson and starring Melissa Sue Anderson, Glenn Ford, Lawrence Dane, Sharon Acker, Frances Hyland, Tracey Bregman, and Lisa Langlois.
+Set at a New England high school academy, the film follows a series of brutal murders of students who are part of an elite clique in the days leading up to the birthday of one of its members.

-A co-production between the United States and Canada, the film was shot in Montreal and upstate New York.
-Happy Birthday to Me was distributed by Columbia Pictures, and released theatrically in North America on May 15, 1981.
-The film received mostly negative reviews from critics and grossed $10.6 million against a $3.5 million budget.
+Happy Birthday to Me was filmed in Montreal and upstate New York in 1980.

+Happy Birthday to Me was distributed by Columbia Pictures, who invested $4 million in promotional materials.
+The studio marketed the film for its elaborate murder sequences, billed as "six of the most bizarre murders you will ever see."
+The film was released in the United States and Canada on May 15, 1981.
+It received mostly negative reviews from critics and grossed $10.6 million against a $3.5 million budget.